folke/lazy.nvim/README.md

 If you don't want this behavior for a certain plugin, you can specify that with `module=false`.
 You can then manually load the plugin with `:Lazy load foobar.nvim`.

-Colorscheme plugins can be configured with `lazy=true`.
-The plugin will automagically load when doing `colorscheme foobar`.

 You can configure **lazy.nvim** to lazy-load all plugins by default with `config.defaults.lazy = true`.

 Additionally, you can also lazy-load on **events**, **commands**,